rizkynindra/ConvoSphere/README.md

-# Discord Clone
+# ConvoSphere

-This is a real-time discord clone built using MERN stack, WebRTC, and Socket.IO.
+ConvoSphere is a real-time discord clone built using MERN stack, WebRTC, and Socket.IO.

 ## Features